George Baryannis

 Introduction

-I am Subject Area Leader for Computing and Information Systems at the University of Huddersfield and a member of the Centre for Planning, Autonomy and Representation of Knowledge (PARK).
+I am Subject Area Leader for Computing and Information Systems at the University of Huddersfield and the Deputy Director of the Centre for Autonomous and Intelligent Systems.
 I received a DiplEng in Electronic and Computer Engineering from the Technical University of Crete, Greece and a MSc and PhD in Computer Science from the University of Crete, Greece.
 I have over 14 years of experience in research within the broader area of Artificial Intelligence and applications.

 Additional affiliations